 Welcome to the home of the Renewable Energy and Sustainability Systems (RESS) program!

-The RESS program is part of the John and Willie Leone Family Department of Energy and Mineral Engineering within the College of Earth and Mineral Sciences here at Penn State.
+The RESS program is part of the John and Willie Leone Family Department of Energy and Mineral Engineering within the College of Earth and Mineral Sciences at Penn State University.

-Our program is proud to deliver world-class interdisciplinary education to energy and sustainability professionals, empowering them to lead the transformation of our world’s economies to renewable and sustainable bases of operation.
+Our program is proud to deliver world-class interdisciplinary education to energy and sustainability professionals, empowering them to lead the transition of our world’s economies to renewable and sustainable basis of operation.

 The RESS program enables students to: